QUESTIONS? I'VE GOT ANSWERS.

 Once we've talked about the main details and are ready to book, I will send the contract and invoice to you via email and you can handle it all online.
 No need to print, scan, fax, whatev's.
 The invoice will have a breakdown of when additional payments are due toward your final balance.

 Questions are always welcomed.
-I'm here to keep it simple.
+I'm an open book and I'm here to keep it simple.

 • How much do you charge?